CS123, Intro to AI

 If it doesn't know the answer, it will sometimes just make one up!

-Out-of-date information: The model (sometimes called a foundation model), was trained at some point in time and it's knowledge ends at the time it's training data was obtained.
+Out-of-date information: The model (sometimes called a foundation model), was trained at some point in time and it's base knowledge ends at the time it's training data was obtained.
+Most modern AI chatbots will supplement that base knowledge with a web search, but will still sometimes give outdated information.

 Access to private data: The model was trained on public data, so any private data, like patient health care records, student records or HR records would not be included; neither would proprietary data like company marketing strategy, manufacturing processes or computer code.